isoguzay/isoguzay/README.md

 ### 🤖 Hello World

-- 👾 I am an Android Developer working in Turkey, Istanbul
+- 👾 I am an Android Developer working in Vienna, Austria
 - 💬 Ask me about android, kotlin, flutter, mobile ecosystem and software architecture

 ### ℹ Bio

-- 🏢 I'm currently working at TRT World as an Android Developer
+- 🏢 I'm currently working at Epitome as an Android Developer

 - 👨‍💻 I use daily: .kt, .java, .dart, .json